WHAT IS LIAISON OFFICE?

 - The name of Indian liaison office shall be same as parent company.

-- The governing body for the Liaison office License is Reserve Bank of India.
+- The governing body for the Liaison office is AD banker/ Reserve Bank of India.

-- It is suitable for foreign Companies looking to setup a temporary office in India to liaison its existing business with Indian clients.
+- Suitable for foreign Companies looking to setup a temporary office in India to liaison its existing business with Indian clients.

-- The Liaison office does not have any ownership, It is just extension of the exiting company in the foreign country.
+- The Liaison office does not have any ownership, It is just extension of the existing foreign company.

 - All the expenses of the Liaison office are met by the head office, hence the funds shall be received from head office account only.

-- The License for the Liaison office is given for three years and shall be renewed every 3 years.
+- The License for the Liaison office is given for three years and the same can be renewed every 3 years.

 - The liaison office is not subjected to taxation in India as there is no mechanism for the income tax department to examine and ascertain as to whether the activities under taken by it result in any taxable income in India